hanjingo/doc/NOTE/CPP_TEMPLATES/chapter5.md

 }

 ```

-## 5.6 Using String Literals as Arguments for Function Templates

 The explanation for this behavior is that during argument deduction array-to-pointer conversion(often called decay) occurs only if the parameter does not have a reference type.
 This is demonstrated by the following program: